netcare-io/fitnesse-mcp/README.md

 Dockerfile at `.devcontainer/Dockerfile`:

 - `devcontainer` — used by VS Code for development
+- `test` — installs dev dependencies; used by `scripts/release.sh` to run the test suite without requiring Python on the host
 - `production` — used by Docker Compose for deployment

 ### Release

-Prerequisites:
+Releasing is split into two scripts so cutting a release doesn't require Docker registry access, and publishing the image doesn't require pushing to git. `scripts/release-and-publish.sh` runs both in sequence.

+#### `scripts/release.sh` — tests, version bump, git tag

-- Clean working tree, checked out on `main`
+Prerequisites: clean working tree, checked out on `main`; push access to `origin`; `docker` (to run the test suite — no local Python needed);
-- `docker login harbor.netcare.local` (or export `FITNESSE_MCP_REGISTRY` to
-  target a different registry)
-- Push access to `origin`
-- `gh auth login`, if you want the GitHub release created automatically
+`gh auth login`, if you want the GitHub release created automatically.

-Steps:

 ```bash
 bash scripts/release.sh 0.2.0